 How People communicate With Search Engines

 Before we even begin to dive into anymore of the technical ins and outs of SEO that contribute to an effective strategy, there is one thing you as the marketer must first understand: your audience.
-Once you know what makes them tick you’ll be able to target and reach them much more successfully.
+Once you know what makes them tick, together with the right SEO tools, you’ll be able to target and reach them much more successfully.

 One clue we always repeat is “develop for users, not for search engines.”
 Generally speaking, there are three types of search queries:

 - “Do” Queries (Transactional): I want to do something, like download an app, or purchase a ticket.

 - “Know” Queries (Informational): I need details such as recipes needed for a Mediterranean diet, or where are the best restaurants in town.